In this post, you’ll discover how to lose belly fat.

 We’ve all been there.
 We’ve been at that peckish state where we need something to chew or nibble on.

 Snacking is the intake of light foods in small portions between regular meals.

 Most of the time, the meals we snack on are high in calories.
-And the add up very quickly to our belly fat troubles.
+And they add up very quickly to our belly fat troubles.

 One study found 36 lean men having their calorie intake increase by 40 percent.
 This led to an increase in their liver and belly fats.

 For example, snack on protein-rich and high fiber foods.
 Snack on whole foods too.
-These include almond, peanuts, water, fresh vegetables and more.
+These include almonds, peanuts, water, fresh vegetables, and more.

 8. Reduce sugar intake